 Frank Kalil continues as a successful radio/TV station broker operating out of Tucson.

 Ray Lindstrom retired to Tucson recently.
 Forbes Magazine once dubbed him Sultan of Schlock.
+In 2014

-Lou Waters has retired
+Lou Waters has retired to

-after a successful career
+KTKT jock, he had a successful career as

-as news anchor at CNN.
+a news anchor at CNN.
+(Right)

 Buck Herring is married to Annie Herring, famous Christian singer.